Sharm El Sheikh - Day Diving Trips

 - All dives, especially Ras Mohamed and Tiran, are weather dependent.

 - 3rd dives can also be purchased on the boat.

 - Approximate duration is 0800 to 1530-1700 depending on the sites visited.

 - Trips do not include lunch or drinks but they can be bought on board.

-- If you haven't dived for a while, then we recommend you take a scuba review as required by your training organisation.
+- If you haven't dived for a while, then we recommend you take a skills refresher as required by your training organisation.

 Day trips (some of the dives included in dive package price and visited on a rotational basis)